What Does It Mean to Be Water Safe?

 So the answer to the question remains the same.
 No one is entirely and completely water safe in every situation.
 So make sure you do everything you can to prevent accidents and keep your family safe.

-In addition to enclosing your pool and/or spa with a barrier to prevent children from entering, teach your children the water safety rules: water safe
+In addition to enclosing your pool and/or spa with a barrier to prevent children from entering, teach your children the water safety rules:

 • Look before you leap – hopefully, they’ll learn this before they graduate college.